top of page

 Only a boy named David; only a rippling brook; only a boy named David, but five little stones he took!

 In his best-selling book, David and Goliath: Underdogs, Misfits, and the Art of Battling Giants, Malcolm Gladwell supports the intriguing thesis that misfits and underdogs turn the course of history.
 The viewpoint that has been rejected is, after all, frequently the right one, and the misfit who leans into his impending failure often reaps the reward of staking his all.
 David is such a hero.
-But David's strength was not his own.
-In battling Goliath, he cloaked himself in the Name of the Lord of Hosts as his armor, and his one weapon was the stone of God's Word.
+And he is heroic precisely because no one but himself expected success against Goliath, the uncircumcised Philistine and archenemy of the Lord.
+David knew not only that his strength was not his own; he knew that his sole armor in battling this giant was the Name of the Lord of Hosts.
+In honor of this Name, David also knew that his sole weapon would be a stone.
 The Old Testament punishment for blasphemy, of which Goliath was clearly guilty, was stoning (Leviticus 24:16).
 And stoned Goliath was for mocking the God of Israel (I Samuel 17).
 If we trace David's stone as a metaphor of God's Word, we will find this imagery all throughout Scripture.
 We will also find that the Psalms provide arguably Scripture's greatest tribute to the Word of God, the foundation of which--the Decalogue--was quite literally written in stone.

+In Gladwellian eyes, David's place in Scripture proves the poetic justice to his boyhood misfit status.
 Although many of the Psalms that celebrate the power of God's Word are not necessarily written by David, many that remain anonymous are nevertheless attributed to him.
 And others are juxtaposed with David's Psalms because they show his passion for God's Word.
 In the first Book of the Psalms, Psalms 1-41, the Word of God is referenced in one way or another by conservative estimate over 35 times.
-Known by all of the synonyms which we find later in Psalm 119, such as law, truth, way or ways, path, judgments, statutes, testimonies, or simply word, God's Word is the common thread weaving Book I of the Psalms together.
+Known by all of the synonyms which we find later in Psalm 119--law, truth, way or ways, path, judgments, statutes, testimonies, or simply word--God's Word is the common thread weaving Book I of the Psalms together.
 This is true even when it is not overtly mentioned because the Psalms show the laws of God embedded in life itself.
-This fact not only makes Psalm 1 all the more appropriate, it proves that the way of the righteous is found indeed within God's Word.
+This fact not only makes Psalm 1 all the more appropriate; it proves that the way of the righteous is found indeed within God's Word.

 We know that God's Word must be our delight because it is indeed truth itself, and the Psalms feature this fact without apology in superlative degree.
 Psalm 12:6 says, "The words of the LORD are pure words: as silver tried in a furnace of earth, purified seven times."
-God's Word needs no refinement such as Job encountered who became as gold when tried (Job 23:10), for it is indeed as pure going into the furnace as it is coming out.
+God's Word needs no refinement such as Job encountered who became as gold when tried (Job 23:10), for truth is indeed as pure going into the furnace as it is coming out.
+The hottest "trials" of God's Word invariably prove this.
 I heard a little story of a woman whose Bible was penciled all throughout with the initials T.P.
 When someone curiously asked her to explain her quaint notes, she said she had "tried and proven" every promise so signed.
 God's beloved and proven Word, unlike our Constitution, can never be amended by any Supreme Court.
 Neither can it be set aside or marginalized.
 It is true ever and always and shall stand throughout all ages, world without end.

 Psalm 18:30 reiterates the purity of God's Word, saying, "As for God, his way is perfect: the word of the LORD is tried: he is a buckler to all those that trust in him."
 Psalm 19:7 likewise proclaims that the law of the Lord is perfect.
 Psalm 33:4 rules that the "word of the LORD is right; and all his works are done in truth."
 With good reason, then, does the Psalmist further declare, "Let all the earth fear the LORD: let all the inhabitants of the world stand in awe of him.
 For he spake, and it was done; he commanded, and it stood fast" (Psalm 33:8-9).
 The Lord not only needs no majority vote or future amendment, He overrules all dissent: "The LORD bringeth the counsel of the heathen to nought: he maketh the devices of the people of none effect.
 The counsel of the LORD standeth for ever, the thoughts of his heart to all generations" (Psalm 33:10-11).
 If the godly man of Psalm 1 is "blessed" by following the less traveled road which rejects the counsel of the ungodly, how much more "Blessed is the nation whose God is the LORD" (Psalm 33:12)?